ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-08-wood-panel-wall-how-to-paint-wood-paneling.md

 ## How to paint wood paneling?
 Step by step

 **Painting wood paneling is not a complicated task.** You should finish the work by one afternoon.
 Such renovation usually does not take more than one weekend.
 Having chosen the right product for your wood panel wall, one should prepare accordingly.
 The result highly depends on the proper preparation.
+If you prepare everything properly, painting paneling will be less frustrating for you.
+You will also save your time.

 {% fig %}
 ![How to paint wood paneling?
 Step by step](/uploads/jak-pomalowac-boazerie-krok-po-kroku_1.jpg "How to paint wood paneling?
 Step by step")